Configure SQL Server 2017 container images on Docker

 If you mounted a host directory to /var/opt/mssql when you created your container, you can instead look in the log subdirectory on the mapped path on the host.

-Get started with SQL Server 2017 container images on Docker by going through the quick start tutorial.
+Get started with SQL Server 2017 container images on Docker by going through the quickstart.

 Also, see the mssql-docker GitHub repository for resources, feedback, and known issues.